 Mr. Burdine grew up in North Georgia and graduated from Mercer Law School.
-He initially had a criminal law practice for about 20 years before he was appointed by the Chairman of the State Board of the Workers' Compensation, Roscoe Lowery, as an Administrative Law Judge, for the Northern district of Georgia.
-Mr. Burdine was an excellent and well respected judge for 4 years.
-After he completed his judgeship, he re-opened his law practice, but this time, representing the injured workers who were not represented in workers' compensation matter.
+He initially had a criminal law practice for about 20 years before he was appointed by the Chairman of the State Board of the Workers' Compensation, Roscoe Lowery, as an Administrative Law Judge, for the Northern District of Georgia.
+Mr. Burdine was an excellent and well-respected judge for four years.
+After he completed his judgeship, he re-opened his law practice, but this time, representing the injured workers who were not represented in workers' compensation matters.
 His practice grew tremendously based upon his reputation in the local Atlanta community.
 In 1979, Mr. Burdine had been practicing in the workers' compensation for 20 years.
-His former law partner died in 1979.
+His former law partner died in February of 1979.
 Mr. Burdine's law office was in downtown Atlanta, at the Hurt Building.

-I had left a business card with the lawyers across the hall in the Hurt Building, since I was hoping to begin my practice of law.
+In March of 1979, I left a business card with the lawyers across the hall in the Hurt Building, since I was hoping to begin my practice of law.
 I was finishing two years working as a claims adjuster in the workers' compensation department at Kemper Insurance.
 I wanted to start practicing and I was looking for the right opportunity.
-I remember one night in prayer, asking The Lord to help me find an honest lawyer (if there was such a thing), and I distinctly remember after praying for a few evenings, that this would happen, I received a telephone call from Mr. Burdine.
+I remember one night in prayer, asking The Lord to help me find an honest lawyer (if there was such a thing), and I distinctly remember after praying for a few evenings that this would happen, I received a telephone call from Mr. Burdine.
+HE had my business card in his hand!
 He asked if I was interested in interviewing with him, as he was interested in hiring a younger lawyer to help him in his practice.

 At his funeral the following year, Doris, his lovely wife, asked me if I would somehow remember him in the firm that we had created.
 I told Doris that I would keep Mr. Burdine's name in the practice and I have done so ever since.
 It is an honor to pick up the telephone every day, answering your calls, by stating Burdine & Brown.
 I will always do so until I practice law no more.